Top Ten Problems with Sia's Movie Music

 8 Contains offensive facial expressions and body movements

-The facial expressions/body movements seem more and more like a mockery of the community, which leads back to the issue of a neurotypical person playing Music, but it doesn't just stop at ableism.
-The character Maddie was portraying was a mixed girl, which means Sia had to darken Maddie's skin, along with stereotypical box braid headphones...yikes Sia.
+The facial expressions and body movements seem more and more like a mockery of the community, which leads back to the issue of a neurotypical person playing Music.
+It doesn't just stop at ableism.
+The character Maddie was portraying was a mixed-race girl, which means Sia had to darken Maddie's skin, along with using stereotypical box braid headphones.
+Yikes, Sia.

 9 The movie isn't about shining a light on autistic people, it's about shining the light on the creators

-Not very surprising from Hollywood to only sniff out the cash or the opportunity to make themselves look better, this movie is basically: "Hey look at us!
-Were being aware of autistic people!" but in reality they aren't.
-They could care less, they don't actually include people with autism, they want to make it about themselves to look like knights in shining armor.
-This is like the creators of 13RW making themselves seem good about bringing up depression and su!cide.
+Not very surprising from Hollywood to only sniff out the cash or the opportunity to make themselves look better.
+This movie is basically: "Hey, look at us!
+We're being aware of autistic people!"
+But in reality, they aren't.
+They could care less.
+They don't actually include people with autism.
+They want to make it about themselves to look like knights in shining armor.
+This is like the creators of "13RW" making themselves seem good for bringing up depression and suicide.

 10 Sia bullying actual autistic people

-From what I've seen, people on Twitter were trying to explain how this movie is harmful to the autistic community (along with dangerous due to the restraint scenes) and Sia proceeded to attack them, along with their professionals.
-Along with her abelist actions and tirade on Twitter, it gets harder and harder for anyone to root for her, and I highly doubt lots of people will be rooting for her after this.
+From what I've seen, people on Twitter were trying to explain how this movie is harmful to the autistic community (along with dangerous due to the restraint scenes).
+Sia proceeded to attack them and their professionals.
+Along with her ableist actions and tirade on Twitter, it gets harder and harder for anyone to root for her.
+I highly doubt lots of people will be rooting for her after this.

 The Contenders